Contains an engine-specific error code

 SELECTbefore declaring a connection, Panther detects the error.
 Use the global variable

 @dmretcodeto check for errors in Panther's database drivers.

 Because the value of

 @dmengerrcodeis engine-specific, it is strongly recommended that you install an error handler to test for these errors.
-In a multi-engine application, the error handler can call another function to do this.
+In a multi-engine application, the error handler can call another function to do this depending on the engine.

 If the default error handler is in use, Panther displays the statement which failed and an error message from either Panther's database driver or from the database engine.
 If the application has installed its own error handler, the installed function controls what messages are displayed.
 Refer to the Database Drivers for more information about the codes for a particular engine.

 call oraerror (@dmengerrcode)